 7. Connect with Us

 And finally, make sure you’ve signed up for our monthly jobs announcement and newsletter.
 The Integrated Connections job board had several new opportunities last month and we will continue to share information in our newsletters to support employers and candidates in these difficult times.
+Explore our Integrated Connections Academy for eCourses designed to support professionals in the field of Integrative, Lifestyle and Functional Medicine.
 You can also connect with me on LinkedIn or IG, or follow Integrated Connections on Facebook, Twitter and LinkedIn.

 Keep moving forward, one step at a time and we’ll all get through this together.